-In keeping with the magazine’s decades old mix of featuring excellent how-to and where-to fishing sprinkled in with hard-hitting advocacy it was only natural that Florida Sportsman launched its new TV show, Florida Sportsman Watermen.
+In keeping with the magazine’s decades old mix of featuring excellent how-to and where-to fishing sprinkled in with hard-hitting advocacy it was only natural that Florida Sportsman launched Florida Sportsman Watermen.

 Florida’s potential fishing opportunities are unlike any other region or state, seemingly endless in species to target and locations to launch from, but there’s a thread that ties them all together: water—clean, healthy water.

-In each episode of the new series, host Benny Blanco and his expert guests will fish Florida’s spectacular back-country, nearshore and offshore waters.
+In each episode of this series, host Sam Atwell and his expert guests will fish Florida’s spectacular back-country, nearshore and offshore waters.

 “The clear objective is to feature fantastic fishing throughout the state, but the underlying message that healthy water matters will be a common thread in every episode, from every corner of the state,” commented Florida Sportsman Publisher, Blair Wickstrom.